SemiRelic/u17011796COS711Assignment3/README.md

-# run with python main.py
+# run with: python main.py